Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 |minor|1.1.1| New feature introduced to the product which does not break existing capabilities being consumed by API Consumers |
 |patch|1.0.2| Bug fixes |

-To make a release tag for the product created earlier run the following command:
+Run the following command to make a release tag for the product:

 ```bash
 jq -f product-release-tag.jq product-created.json > product-release-tag.json